Catholic University of Lublin Doctorate in Philosophy Program

 - The degree will be 75% online and 25% on campus in Lublin.
 That means 3 online courses over the fall and spring terms and 1 intensive 1-week course at KUL during the summer.
 KUL will provide free housing for the students during that week-long intensive.
 The duration of the coursework will be 3 years plus 1 year for the dissertation.

 The cost of the program is 3,200 Euros per year, which converts into $3534.16 at today’s exchange rate.

 Because the program is only 75% online, there is a travel expense to and from Lublin for one week each summer for three summers.
 The cost of airfare to Lublin from New York is between $800 and $1,000.
 Once in Lublin, the Catholic University will provide free room and board.

 Total annual cost, then, for 12 credits per year is around $4,500 plus souvenirs.

 Since KUL will be entirely responsible for the program, US-based financial aid is not available.

-The program pre-requisites include a Master of Arts in Philosophy from an accredited college or university.
-Once you’re accepted into the KUL program, you’ll want to prepare yourself with pre-requisite work in Christian Wisdom by taking the four-course Christian Wisdom sequence from Holy Apostles (listed below) if you haven’t already taken these courses.
-This is especially important if your MA degree is not in philosophy.
+As a program pre-requisite, prospective students must have earned either a Master of Arts in Philosophy or a Master of Arts in Theology from an accredited college or university.
+Once accepted into the KUL program, students will be required to take pre-requisite work in Christian Wisdom through the four-course Christian Wisdom sequence from Holy Apostles (listed below) if they have not already taken these courses.

 PHS 731 The One and the Many